Great Lakes Bowl (NOSB)

 The questions focus on math and science related to ocean and Great Lakes biology, chemistry, geology, physics, technology, history, and economics.

 Regional competitions are held throughout the nation in February and March, with the final national competition held between April and early Summer.
-Michigan Sea Grant hosts the regional Great Lakes Bowl at the University of Michigan.
+Michigan Sea Grant hosts the regional Great Lakes Bowl from the University of Michigan.

 Where and when?